-The findings focused very much on the decision-making process of the business owner, their knowledge and the support system surrounding them.
+The findings focused very much on the decision-making process of the business owner, their knowledge, and the support system surrounding them.
 The key to ensuring a startup is successful is by getting the right people on board, followed by the capital needed to help it succeed.

-According to the Startup Genome report, which looked at 650 internet startups, they pinpointed 14 indicators of success: “Founders are driven by impact, resulting in passion and commitment; commitment to stay the course and stick with a chosen path; willingness to adjust, but not constantly adjusting; patience and persistence due to the timing mismatch of expectations and reality; willingness to observe, listen and learn; develop the right mentoring relationships; leadership with general and domain specific business knowledge; implementing “Lean Startup” principles: Raising just enough money in a funding round to hit the next set of key milestones; and finally, balance of technical and business knowledge, with necessary technical expertise in product development”.
+According to the Startup Genome report, which looked at 650 tech startups, they pinpointed 14 indicators of success: “Founders are driven by impact, resulting in passion and commitment; commitment to stay the course and stick with a chosen path; willingness to adjust, but not constantly adjusting; patience and persistence due to the timing mismatch of expectations and reality; willingness to observe, listen and learn; develop the right mentoring relationships; leadership with general and domain-specific business knowledge; implementing “Lean Startup” principles: Raising just enough money in a funding round to hit the next set of key milestones; and finally, balance of technical and business knowledge, with necessary technical expertise in product development”.

 Some successes due to: “commitment to stay the course and stick with a chosen path; willingness to adjust”

 The main reason for start-up success has got to be money.
 The money you invest in your business to employ the best people to drive profit is key.
 Yes, there are business owners who run them into the ground through lack of knowledge, but the main reason for failure is focused on lack of investment.
-If you’re well connected and able to secure funding, or have the right resources behind you then you’re more likely to succeed.
+If you’re well connected and able to secure funding or have the right resources behind you, then you’re more likely to succeed.

 According to Gallup, the entrepreneur’s role is very, very important to a startups success.
 Their business-savvy knowledge is key to helping the business succeed, and their ability to secure funding and bring in the right people are crucial elements to ensuring a new business prospers.

 The New York Times says investors have started to tighten their belts this year.
-The amount of money invested into US-based startups fell in 2016 for the first time in four years as the number of deals secured dropped to their lowest levels since 2011.
+The amount of money invested in US-based startups fell in 2016 for the first time in four years as the number of deals secured dropped to their lowest levels since 2011.
 However, the technology revolution has sent high hopes through 2017 and beyond, and analysts insist it will be a brighter business future.